 A sign that you may have had too much candy is you experience joint pain.
 This is because sugar causes systemic inflammation.
 As a result, you might feel more pain in your joints.
 There was one study showing that patients who had rheumatoid arthritis cited sweets as one of the things that worsened their symptoms.

 Candy causes sleep issues

 The sugar in candy gives you a high that’s very unsustainable.
 You feel hyper for a few hours but later on, you feel sluggish, and you just want to sleep.
-It’s no surprise that sugar can affect your quality of sleep too.
+It’s no surprise that sugar may affect your quality of sleep too.
 Glycemic control is one of the factors that affect our sleep cycles and if that is poorly regulated because of sugar, you will definitely have a hard time getting good sleep.
-Less sleep means you’re more prone to stress, and more stress can lead to more sugar binging.
+Less sleep means you’re more prone to stress, and more stress may lead to more sugar binging.
 It’s a dangerous cycle you don’t want to get into.

 Candy causes you to be lethargic

 Since we’re on the topic of rest, we might as well talk about energy regulation.
 A result of eating too much candy is fatigue and low energy.
 This is not good if you have gout.
 Movement is very important for gout sufferers because aside from helping you maintain weight; it also allows you to loosen up those tight joints.
 For you to have any kind of motivation to get moving, you must reduce your sugar intake.

 Foods containing sugar have a strong association with high blood pressure and hypertension.
 These two are correlated with gout as well.
 If you’re already consuming lots of sugar and you have gout, it’s not impossible for you to develop blood pressure problems later on.